google-deepmind/torch-cephes/doc/src/index.markdown

 ##List of Cephes functions

 See [the full list of Cephes double-precision functions](doubldoc.html).
 The Torch wrappers respect the same prototypes.

+**Note**: a few features of the original library have not been wrapped:

+* single-precision functions: due to a few name clashes with their double counterparts, they require a slightly larger effort to wrap.
+Please [fill a feature request](https://github.com/jucor/torch-cephes/issues/new) if you need them.
+* polynomials with rational coefficients: their names clash with the polynomials with double coefficients.
+We wrapped the latter, which seem more generally useful, but please [raise an issue](ahttps://github.com/jucor/torch-cephes/issues/new).

 ##List of Torch-only functions